Spaceballs: Production

 When Brooks developed Spaceballs, he wanted his parody to be as close to the original as possible.
 Even though the Yogurt character (Mel Brooks) mentions merchandising in the film, Brooks's deal with George Lucas on parodying Star Wars was that no Spaceballs action figures be made.
 According to Brooks, "[Lucas] said, 'Your [action figures] are going to look like mine.'
 I said okay."
 However, this agreement inspired Brooks to write Yogurt's "Merchandising" scene and include multiple Spaceballs-branded products at other points in the film, such as placemats and toilet paper.
-While no mass produced Spaceballs merchandise was ever created, Max Brooks revealed in 2023 that he is in possession of the Yogurt doll used in the merchandise scene.
+No mass-produced Spaceballs merchandise was ever created.

-Brooks also had Lucas's company handle some post-production, saying, "I was playing ball with the people who could have said no." Lucas later sent Brooks a note saying how much he loved the film, including its story structure, and that he "was afraid [he] would bust something from laughing".
+Brooks had Lucas's company handle some post-production, saying, "I was playing ball with the people who could have said no." Lucas later sent Brooks a note saying how much he loved the film, including its story structure, and that he "was afraid [he] would bust something from laughing".
 According to Rick Moranis, "In the original script, the description of [Dark Helmet] was that the whole costume was one gigantic helmet.
 Then it got scaled back to just an exaggerated version of the Darth Vader helmet."

 The bulk of the film's visual effects were executed by Apogee Inc., which was founded by former Industrial Light & Magic employee John Dykstra.